 Charleston Co.
 School Board to decide how to reconfigure 3 elementary schools

 CHARLESTON, S.C.
-(WCSC) - The Charleston County School Board on Monday is set to meet to decide how to reconfigure three elementary schools on Dorchester Road.
+(WCSC) - The Charleston County School Board is set to take a vote on where the future stands for three elementary schools all within three miles of each other on Dorchester Road.

-Lambs Elementary is within three miles of Hunley Park and W.B.
-Goodwin elementary schools along Dorchester Road.
+At Monday night’s Committee of the Whole meeting, the discussion was focused on Lambs, W.B.
+Goodwin and Hunley Park Elementary Schools.

+With the motion set to go in front of the board, Lambs and Hunley Park elementary schools could soon be newly restructured into two new schools.
+One of these being for infants through first grade in a school made up of 500 students and another made up of second through fifth graders for 600 students, all taking place on one campus.

 Back in 2019, the district voted to combine the schools, and in September, the district held public meetings to get feedback on what exactly that would look like.